 Specify whether the settings have to be downloaded from a central config server.
+Possible values:

-1: auto (if not ip or domain was entered)
+0: no 1: auto (if not ip or domain was entered) 2: yes

 Specify whether calls should fail or succeed also without a microphone device.